 Activity goal system developed with the American Heart Association and World Health Organization to track moderate and intense physical activity.

-Third-party App IntegrationDifferentiator
+Third-party App Integrationedge

 Aggregates health and fitness data from external services like Strava, MyFitnessPal, and Headspace into a single journal.

-Manual Activity LoggingStandard
+Manual Activity Loggingstandard

 Allows users to input activities not captured by sensors, such as Aerobics or Zumba, to maintain a complete record.